Dukan's Diet Review

 Additional notes:

-You need to consume 1-3 table spoon of oat bran daily during the various stages.
+You need to consume 1-3 tablespoon of oat bran daily during the various stages.

 You need to walk a minimum of 30 minutes per day.